micvbang/pocketmine-rcon/README.md

+# Introduction
+This is a very simple, synchronous Minecraft and Minecraft Pocket Edition (Minecraft PE, Pocketmine) RCON client, implemented to [these specs](http://wiki.vg/Rcon).

-This is a very simple minecraft (and source engine?)
-RCON client.
-See [cli/main.go](cli/main.go) for an example on how to use it.
+[cli/main.go](cli/main.go) implements a REPL CLI as an example of how to use the client.

 # Shortcomings
+- Synchronous.
-- Long (split) responses aren't handled correctly.
+- Long (split) responses from server aren't handled correctly.
 - Probably a lot more.